 The dissertation is a scholarly contribution to knowledge in the doctoral candidate’s area of specialization.
 By researching and writing a dissertation, the doctoral candidate is expected to demonstrate a high level of knowledge and the capability to function as an independent scholar.

-Students, advisor, and committee members should discuss whether the dissertation takes the form of monograph, or a series of publishable articles bookended with an introduction and conclusion.
+Students, the advisor, and committee members should discuss whether the dissertation takes the form of a monograph, or a series of publishable articles bookended with an introduction, conclusion and any other background chapters deemed necessary by the committee.

 The dissertation committee is composed of the advisor who is a faculty member with P-status in our department and at least two other authorized graduate faculty members, including one other faculty member with P-status in our department (see section 12.0 of the Graduate School Handbook for an explanation of P-status).
 The advisor serves as chair of the dissertation committee.
 Selection of the committee members is the responsibility of the doctoral candidate and the advisor.
 Non-graduate faculty and external members may be appointed to the dissertation committee as additional external members by approval of the Graduate Studies Committee and a petition to the Graduate School.